 Access to good food is a right, not a privilege.
 We're dedicated to making that right a reality for all Chicagoans.
 1 in 6 people in Chicago regularly struggle to access nutritious food — we're working to make sure that great, locally- and sustainably-sourced food is available and accessible to all, no matter where you live or what you make.

-Expanding access to nutritious, local, sustainably-produced food is one of the pillars of Green City Market's mission — that's why we welcome and match Link (also known as SNAP or EBT) dollar-for-dollar up to $15 per household per market or pick-up day.
+Expanding access to nutritious, local, sustainably-produced food is one of the pillars of Green City Market's mission — that's why we welcome and triple match Link (also known as SNAP or EBT) at all our farmers' markets, thanks to our generous donors and our partnership with Experimental Station and their Link Up Illinois Program.
+When you spend $25 of Link with Green City Market, you automatically get $50 more to spend to make your benefits go further.

-Green City Market’s Link match is available both at our farmers markets and through our curbside pick-up program.
-Learn more about how to participate, and reach out to our team at email@example.com with questions or for assistance.
+Green City Market’s SNAP matching is available both at our farmers' markets, GCM Lincoln Park and GCM West Loop.
+Learn more about how to participate, and reach out to our team at firstname.lastname@example.org with questions or for assistance.

 Sustainable Food Recovery